PuchatekwSzortach/CarND-Advanced-Lane-Lines/writeup.md

 ![test_image] ![test_image_undistorted]

 As can be seen undistortion doesn't affect image too much.
-This is quite expected, distortion effects are only significant around image edges (more specifically, lense edges), but our are of interest is dead in the middle of the camera.
+This is as expected, since distortion effects are only significant around image edges (more specifically, lense edges), and pronounced only when object is close to the lens, but our area of interest is right in front of the camera and spans a significant distance.
 Pay attention to car hood though, you can see subtle changes to its shape between original and undistorted image.

-Undistorted image was computed with `car.processing.ImageProcessor::get_undistorted_image()`, which perfoms a simple call to `cv2.undistort()`.
+Undistorted image was computed with `car.processing.ImageProcessor::get_undistorted_image()`, which makes a simple call to `cv2.undistort()`.

 ####2.
 Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-As a second step of my preprocessing pipeline I warped image so as to give a bird-eye view on area likely occupied by the lane.
+As a second step of my preprocessing pipeline I warped image so as to give a bird-eye view of area likely occupied by the lane.
 This has several advantages:
-- making lane lines appear more straight even when they are turning
+- making lane lines appear more straight even around turns
 - making lane lines width more uniform across whole image
 - making it easier to mask out areas outside of the lane

-Below is a sample image with area to be warped marked in original coordinates, as well as the same image after warping
+Below is a sample image with source points used for warpind marked, as well as the same image after warping.

 ![test_image_with_warp_mask] ![test_image_warped]